-This Plan will provide for acceptance of C&D material at one or more of the designated disposal facilities in the Disposal Capacity Agreements.
+This Plan will provide for acceptance of C&D material at any properly permitted disposal facility, as well as acceptance of C&D at the contracted disposal facility for disposal capacity assurance.

 5.14 Household Hazardous Waste

 None of the other counties or municipalities in the Region currently offers HHW collection events for their residents, although there are special collection events in place in some counties for many hard-to-recycle items.
 The Counties in the Region are interested in hosting HHW collection events if funding opportunities are available to offset expenses.
 Lycoming, Snyder and Union County, along with the Town of Bloomsburg, advertise special collection events on their websites, and provide locations where residents can recycle items, such as electronics, oil, batteries, and other items.
 Montour County partners with their Conservation District to hold special collection events.